 **This post will be updated as new information comes available.
 Thank you for following along with our adoption story and for praying.
 Our Paypal donation page is located HERE.**

 I am a firm believer that God ordains things to happen.
-That’s never been more true than watching how our adoption of Leu develops.
+That’s never been more true than watching how our adoption of Leu into our family developed.

 (Since I choose to protect the privacy of my children on the blog by referring to them with the names of foreign currency, our soon-to-be son will be called Leu after the Moldavian Leu.)